datalad-handbook/book/docs/basics/101-136-history.rst

 The COMMIT in the command can either be a hash or a reference with the HEAD pointer.
-Let's stay with the hash, and reset to the commit prior to saving the Gitjokes:
+Let's stay with the hash, and reset to the commit prior to saving the Gitjokes.

+First, find out the shasum, and afterwards, reset it.

 .. runrecord:: _examples/DL-101-136-106
    :language: console
    :workdir: dl-101/DataLad-101

+   $ git log -3 --oneline

+.. runrecord:: _examples/DL-101-136-107
+   :language: console
+   :workdir: dl-101/DataLad-101
-   :realcommand: echo "git reset --mixed $(git rev-parse HEAD~1)" && git reset --mixed $(git rev-parse HEAD~1)
+   :realcommand: echo "$ git reset --mixed $(git rev-parse HEAD~1)" && git reset --mixed $(git rev-parse HEAD~1)

 Let's see what has happened.
 First, let's check the history:

-.. runrecord:: _examples/DL-101-136-107
+.. runrecord:: _examples/DL-101-136-108
    :language: console
    :workdir: dl-101/DataLad-101

-   $ git log -2
+   $ git log -2 --oneline

 As you can see, the commit is not in the history anymore!
 Go on to see what :command:`datalad status` reports:

-.. runrecord:: _examples/DL-101-136-108
+.. runrecord:: _examples/DL-101-136-109
    :workdir: dl-101/DataLad-101
    :language: console